-While Scandinavian watches are not known for high-end luxury watches like Swiss-made ones, Danish watches are very highly regarded in the world of design and this is also where they have built a reputation in the watch world for stylish watches.
+While Scandinavian watches are not known for high-end luxury watches like Swiss-made ones, Danish watches are very highly regarded in the world of design, and this is also where they have built a reputation in the watch world for stylish watches.
 Danish design is generally known for its simplicity and functionalism.

 Here are some of the top brands coming out of Denmark that you should know about:

-Skagen watch company was founded in 1989 and is named after a town on the northernmost tip of the Jutland peninsula.
-The brand was started by Henrik and Charlotte Jorst who had moved to the US from Denmark.
+Skagen watch company was founded in 1989 and named after a town on the northernmost tip of the Jutland peninsula.
+The brand was started by Henrik and Charlotte Jorst, who had moved to the US from Denmark.
 While the brand’s origins and designs were Danish, the watches were originally manufactured in Hong Kong.

 The brand leading principle is “Good design for better living” and simplicity.
-The watch designs definitely match up with that mission.
-Skagen watches feature very clean and minimalistic design with uncomplicated features.
+The watch designs match up with that mission.
+Skagen watches feature a very clean design with uncomplicated features.
 Skagen watches are made in China and primarily use Japanese Miyota (Citizen) quartz movement.

-This watch brand was created by Danish businessman and René Kaerskov.
-The story has it that he was inspired to start the watch company in 2008 after jumping from a helicopter into the ice cold of the Arctic near the North Pole.
+Danish businessman René Kaerskov created this watch brand.
+The story has it that he was inspired to start the watch company in 2008 after jumping from a helicopter into the ice-cold of the Arctic near the North Pole.

-He later teamed up with Michael Witt Johansen and Lars Gram-Skjønnemann to design timepieces with designs that were as crisp and clean as the pure artic water.
-The company’s tag line is “Inspired by Artic Beauty”.
-The name of the brand itself is dedicated to the Danish sailor Vitus Bering, first European to see Alaska and the Arctic Ocean and also responsible for navigating the waterway that now bears his name: the Bering Strait
+He later teamed up with Michael Witt Johansen and Lars Gram-Skjønnemann to design timepieces with designs that were as crisp and clean as the pure arctic water.
+The company’s tagline is “Inspired by Arctic Beauty”.
+The brand name is dedicated to the Danish sailor Vitus Bering, first European to see Alaska and the Arctic Ocean and responsible for navigating the waterway that now bears his name: the Bering Strait.

 The watch designs are strikingly elegant and minimalist.
 Some of their collections include titanium watches as well as solar-powered watch movements.

 The watch is made with German steel, the watch bands come in several options including steel or Italian leather.
 The watch is water-resistant to 3 ATM (30 meters) so while it can get wet it is not submersible and is covered in a Sapphire crystal for scratch resistance.

 The asymmetric watch face design of the Pebble was a success that was later followed with other models including the round-face Ore and Facette models.
 All of these watches feature Swiss movements and minimalistic design.
-The watch faces are lacking numerals for the hours and much beyond just the minute and hour hands.
+The watch faces lack numerals for the hours and much beyond just the minute and hour hands.

 Larsen & Eriksen

 They are designed in Denmark and use Swiss movements.
-The brand has also collaborated with Louisiana Museum of Modern Art with a collection of watches celebrating 1950s era Danish design.
+The brand has also collaborated with the Louisiana Museum of Modern Art with a collection of watches celebrating the 1950s era Danish design.
 See more on larseneriksen.com

 The young watch brand out of Copenhagen has been making women’s watches since 2016.
 The brand expanded beyond watches and now also sells jewelry.
 Celebrating Scandinavian chic, the watches.